Hannah Primrose, Countess of Rosebery: Relationship with Rosebery

 The relationship between the couple appears at times to have been almost that of a mother and child.
 Rosebery, a self-centred, reserved man, prone to depression, pessimism and insecurity, had a difficult relationship with his mother, who had been distant and openly preferred his younger brother.
 Lady Rosebery, an orphan and only child, appears to have been desperate to lavish affection.
 Once upon entering a book shop she told her children they were entering a toy shop, and when the disappointed children pointed out the obvious she replied "to your father this is a toy shop."
 Lord Rosebery's friend Edward Hamilton recorded her "notable faculty of getting other people to work and quickening their energies".
 It seems she was the driving force of the relationship, with her feet firmly on the ground.
 She made herself the link between the world and her "thin skinned and neurotic" husband.
-While her husband sulked or withdrew with hurt pride from a situation, she came to the forefront to plead his case or cause.
-If she was aware of his faults she gave no indication of it.